harish-b-4/student-registration-form/README.md

 HTML5 – Structure of the form

-CSS3 – Styling and layout
+Tailwind CSS – For styling

 JavaScript (ES6) – Logic for form validation and data handling